danieldreier/haproxy_stats_check/README.md

 Contributing
 ------------

-This is my first useful erlang code, so there are probably a lot of opportunities for improvement.
+This is my second useful erlang project, so there are probably a lot of opportunities for improvement.
 All such improvements / feedback about how I'm doing it wrong are welcome.